 A satellite programme will run in Tallinn’s public and commercial galleries.
 The exhibitions are contextualised through a programme of public events and an education programme for schools in Estonian and Russian.

-Photomonth is led by artistic director Laura Toots and managing director Kadri Laas-Lepasepp, assisted by coordinator Sille Kima, curatorial assistant Kaisa Maasik, public programme manager Kulla Laas and publication coordinator Piret Karro.
+Tallinn Photomonth 2019 is led by artistic director Laura Toots and managing director Kadri Laas-Lepasepp, assisted by coordinator Sille Kima, curatorial assistant Kaisa Maasik, public programme manager Kulla Laas, publication coordinator Piret Karro and educators Laura Arum-Lääts and Anastassia Langinen.
 Biennial’s visual identity is designed by Jaan Evart and Ott Kagovere, web site is programmed by Ranno Ait.
 Communication is supervised by Anastassia Dratšova, Natalie Mets and Piret Reinson.
+Art fair Foto Tallinn is led by Helen Melesk and Kadi-Ell Tähiste.